-Encompassed by the statement: living faith, building community, transforming lives, the Diocese of Canterbury is committed to the following three objectives:
+Encompassed by the statement: Changed Lives → Changing Lives, the Diocese of Canterbury is committed to the following three objectives:

 - To grow the church numerically and spiritually